miaosilin/miaosilin.github.io/source/_posts/posts/IELTSspeaking1.md

 Um, it's my 800 million yearly test.
 The first time I finished my running test within four minutes.
-So it's a great accomplishment for me, especially after so many nights ahead spent on improving my writing skills.
+So **it's a great accomplishment for me,** especially **after so many nights ahead spent on improving my writing skills**.
 The most impressive thing that we all put up orange jackets with electric bars in the pocket.
 So that just didn't have to look at the clock when we ran over the line.
 Then we have then we had our friends.

-**Do students run a school in your country?**
+***Do students run a school in your country?***